 Our trip was memorable because we had the chance to explore the mangrove forests and islands in Del Carmen undisturbed.
 Everything was still and peaceful, there was no one else but us.

 Today, Sugba Lagoon and the beaches in Kawhagan Island and Pamomoan Island are one of the major tourist attractions in the island.
 Here’s our Guide to Sugba Lagoon, Kawhagan Island and Pamomoan Island.

 P.S.
-Don’t forget to read our Complete Guide to Siargao Island!
+Don’t forget to read our Complete Travel Guide to Siargao Island!

 How to get here

 From General Luna, you can rent a motorbike (P350 per day) or ride a habal-habal (motorbike taxi) or tricycle to Del Carmen Port.
 Travel time is about 1 hour.

 From the port, it takes an easy 30-minute ride to get to Sugba Lagoon.
 On your way, you will pass through a thick mangrove forest which is one of the attractions in Del Carmen.

 Sugba Lagoon is composed of massive inlets surrounded by clear deep-green water.
 It’s gorgeous.

 There is a 2-story floating cottage used as a docking port for the boats.
 Here you can rent life vests, snorkel or paddle boat.
 There is also a restaurant where you can order BBQ meat or seafood for P100 per person or buy the fresh catch for the day for cooking.
 Just make sure to get there early since the food may run out immediately after lunch time.

 Once we got here, our group divided into different activities.
 I swam and floated in the beautiful water, Hali jumped from the dive boards and the rest tried stand-up paddle boarding.